Cultura15/CyberKids/README.md

 **CyberKids** is an educational, gamified platform designed on **Roblox Studio** to teach elementary students the fundamentals of cybersecurity.
 Through three immersive levels, the game simplifies complex topics like data privacy, password security, and phishing awareness using age-appropriate content and engaging mechanics.

-This capstone project was developed by a team of BSIT students as part of their final requirement in IT332.
+This is a 4th year capstone project developed by a team of BSIT students as part of their final requirement in IT332.

 ---